Actindo-AG/Documentation/DataHub/Operation/01_ManageETLMappings.md

 #### Prerequisites

-At least one ETL attribute set mapping is created, see [Create an ETL mapping](#create-an-ETL-mapping).
+At least one ETL attribute set mapping has been created, see [Create an ETL mapping](#create-an-ETL-mapping).

 #### Procedure
 *DataHub > Settings > Tab ETL*